jbaudanza/project-packets/hello_world.md

 In this project, you will first get set up with your development environment.
 We will be building Chrome extensions and applications, so you will need to download and install the Google Chrome browser if you do not already have it.
 You'll also need a way to write, save, and edit text files.

+Your first extension is a Hello World Chrome extension that responds to the browser-action of clicking an icon by displaying a pop-up that says "Hello, world!"

 ## Core Concepts

   * Installing Chrome